 Section 6.1.
 Right to Collect Delinquent Taxes.
 The Developer acknowledges that the Authority is providing substantial aid and assistance in furtherance of the redevelopment through issuance of the TIF Note.
 The Developer understands that the Tax Increments pledged to payment of the TIF Note are derived from real estate taxes on the Development Property, which taxes must be promptly and timely paid.
 To that end, the Developer agrees for itself, its successors and assigns, in addition to the obligation pursuant to statute to pay real estate taxes, that it is also obligated by reason of this Agreement to pay before delinquency all real estate taxes assessed against the Development Property and the Minimum Improvements.
-The Developer acknowledges that this obligation creates a contractual right on behalf of the Authority to sue the Developer or its successors and assigns to collect delinquent real estate taxes and any penalty or interest thereon and to pay over the same as a tax payment to the county auditor.
+The Developer or its successors and assigns to collect delinquent real estate taxes and any penalty or interest thereon and to pay over the same as a tax payment to the county auditor.
 In this type of suit, the Authority will also be entitled to recover its costs, expenses and reasonable attorney fees.
 Nothing in this Agreement in any way limits or prevents the Developer from contesting the assessor's proposed market values for the Development Property or the Minimum Improvements, but the Developer recognizes that the action may affect the amount of Available Tax Increment.